-It was effectively 30 years of conflict that followed.
-One part of it was driven by the British army when in 1972 the army came into Northern Ireland as a military police force to try to keep control.
-At this time other military groups had started to emerge.
-Most famous was the IRA, known as Republicans, sometimes called the Provisional Irish Republican Army (PIRA) and sometimes 'Provos'.
-On the Unionist side, also known as the Loyalist, Protestant side, other military organisations emerged like the Ulster Defence Association (UDA) or the Ulster Volunteer Force (UVF).
-There was violence from late 1969 until the 1990s and the main people involved were the British army, the IRA, and Loyalist paramilitary organisations.
-If I use the term Loyalist, it is based in the working class and usually associated with sympathy to military organisations.
-They did not necessarily support the paramilitaries but were sympathetic to them during the Troubles.
-They felt they were defending their communities from the bombings of the IRA.
-The IRA, in turn, felt it was defending their communities from the British army and the paramilitaries.
+It was effectively 30 years of conflict.
+One part of it was the British army.
+In 1972, the army came on into Northern Ireland as a military police force to try and keep control.
+At this time, other military groups had started to emerge.
+Most famous, known as Republicans, the IRA, sometimes called PIRA, sometimes Provos.
+On the Unionist side, the loyalist, Protestant side, other military organisations emerged like the Ulster Defence Association (UDA) or the Ulster Volunteer Force (UVF).
+There was violence from late 1969 until 1990s, the main people involved were the British army, the IRA, and loyalist paramilitary organisations.
+If I use the term loyalist, it is based on working class and usually associated with sympathy to military organisation.
+They did not necessarily support, but were sympathetic to the paramilitaries during the Troubles.
+They felt they were defending their communities from bombings of the IRA.
+The IRA in turn felt it was defending their communities from the British army and the paramilitaries.

-Most violence was from 1969 until 1994, and in 1994 we had ceasefires.
-The IRA first declared a ceasefire that put a stop to violence, but not forever.
-It wished to stop violence to look for other solutions.
-A couple of month's later Loyalist groups also declared a ceasefire.
-It was from then on that political negotiation made progress.
-After four years in 1998 we had the Good Friday Agreement, which was very important.
-They agreed on a number of things that mainly included power sharing between those who wished to be Irish, Republican or nationalist and those who wanted to be British, often Loyalist or Unionist.
-After the elections, the strongest party would be senior partner and the second strongest their junior partner, all in a power-sharing government after the D'Hont system.5
+Most violence was from 1969 until 1994.
+In 1994 we had ceasefires.
+The IRA first declared a ceasefire, ceasing violence, but not forever.
+It wished to stop violence to see for other solutions.

+Loyalist groups a couple of months later also declared a ceasefire.
+It was from then on that political negotiations made progress.
+After four years in 1998, we had the Good Friday Agreement, which was very important.
+They agreed on a number of things, mainly power-sharing between those who wished to be Irish, Republican or nationalist, and those who wanted to be British, often loyalist or Unionist.
+After the elections, the strongest party would be senior partner, the second strongest their junior partner, all in a power-sharing government after the D'Hont system.